afqueiruga/LatentPrimaries/paper/paper.md

 The implementation of the empirical equations of state for water are factored out at [https://github.com/afqueiruga/equations_of_state](https://github.com/afqueiruga/equations_of_state).

 # Simulation Evaluation

-## Methodology Summary

-1. Make a database of $T,p,\rho,h,X_1,...$
-   - Piece together empirical fits for each phase from literature
-   - (*Experimental data in the future*)
-1. Normalize (and $\log(p)$) the database, shuffle it
-  - $\log(p)$ distributes the low-$p$ phases evenly w.r.t. high-$p$ phases
-1. Train the autoencoder on batch-generated architectures.
-Note that phase labels are not used.
-1. Load the models and generate physics code
-1. Verify and grade architectures on tests
-  - Need more than autoencoder mean-squared-error
-  - Differentiability and numerical stability in simulation
-  - Evaluation speed (billions of times in a simulation!)
-1. Pick best one to package into production code

 Multiple hyperparameters are trained.